The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 It wasn't entirely fair.
 Kaede stood certain that had Pascal received a similar warning in that same position, he probably would not have altered his habits either.
 Generals did not succumb to fear over the mere likelihood of danger.
 They certainly did not alter schedules and change routines with ease -- which would clearly announce their fright to their soldiers.

 Besides, had the elder von Moltewitz stopped his visits, how long must he cower under the threat of assassins?
 As the Marshal of Weichsel, every enemy of the state wanted him dead on a daily basis.

-The thin line between courage in the face of danger and reckless stupidity could only be seen through hindsight, yet it was the willingness of commanders brave enough to tip that line that gained them the trust, admiration, and loyalty of their troops.
+The thin line between courage in the face of danger and recklessness could only be seen in hindsight.
+Yet it was the willingness of commanders brave enough to tip that line that gained them the trust, admiration, and loyalty of their troops.

 But this was no time for Kaede to wax philosophy.